Alzheimer’s Disease: Fact vs. Fiction

 Most people with Alzheimer’s know that something is wrong — especially in earlier stages of the disease.
 They sense memory lapses that can be frustrating and even cause depression.
 In later stages, people with Alzheimer’s are less aware of the disease as cognition deteriorates.

 What can I do?

 If you are concerned that you or a loved one may have Alzheimer’s, talk to a medical professional.
 There are many causes of memory impairment, and it is important to have a proper diagnosis and take appropriate action.

-If you are interested in learning more about the highest standard in memory care at Parc Provence, contact us today to schedule a tour.
+If you are interested in learning more about the highest standard in Alzheimer’s disease and dementia care at Parc Provence, call us today at (314) 697-2081 to schedule a tour.
 We are here to help you when every moment matters.